 It is also possible to apply Serpent to target individual foil responses.
-In this case, only the targeted result remains valid as contributions to other responses may have been 'killed' due the bias in the simulation.
+In this case, only the targeted result remains valid as contributions to other responses will have been 'killed'.
 For more heavily shielded regions, it is however necessary to firstly populate the geometry in the global approach otherwise particles may fail to reach the target and the response matrix solver will not run.
-This approach of applying global variance reduction and subsequently targeting the response of interest is the most effective method in Serpent for deep shielding problems as demonstrated in Section 4.2
+This approach of applying global variance reduction and subsequently targeting the response of interest is the most effective method in Serpent for deep shielding problems as demonstrated in section 4.2